MR-E-64/Slot_Game/README.md

-A slot machine style game
+*A slot machine style game
+A place to learn and hopefully create a pointless fun game.